Revisiting the soft-hard separation in the transverse momentum spectra of $pp$ collisions: Disentangling soft and hard contributions in the p_T spectra

 Finally, we extracted the mean transverse momenta, $\langle p_{\rm T} \rangle$ for the soft, hard (fragmentation), and total contributions, as shown in Fig.~\ref{fig:meanpT}.
+The uncertainties on $\langle p_T \rangle$ for the soft and hard components are propagated from the Boltzmann fit parameter uncertainties ($T \pm \sigma_T$, $A \pm \sigma_A$) and the statistical errors of the data through the subtraction procedure.
 The plot presents the $\langle p_{\rm T} \rangle$ values as a function of charged particle multiplicity at midrapidity, taken from ALICE measurements at three different LHC energies $\sqrt{s} = 2.76$~TeV, 5.02~TeV, and 13 TeV~\cite{ALICE:2019dfi, ALICE:2015qqj, ALICE:2020nkc}.
 These results are shown separately for the original full spectra, the Boltzmann-fitted soft part, and the subtracted (hard) component.

 One observes that in the upper panel the mean $\langle p_{\rm T} \rangle$ of the total spectra increases monotonically with multiplicity, which is the well-known experimental trend.
 However, after the soft-hard separation is applied in the lower panel, both individual components exhibit a much flatter dependence.
 This stability of the soft component across multiplicity further supports our assumption that the exponential part captures a thermal-like contribution with a nearly constant effective temperature.
 This observation is in line with previous theoretical suggestions linking the exponential slope parameter to $\langle p_{\rm T} \rangle$ and temperature~\cite{Gardim:2024zvi}.